Adyasha8105/SPARK-Frontend/README.md

 - You can cancel appointments anytime by clicking on the delete button in the inventory tab.

 #### For doctors 👨‍⚕️:

-- A new user needs to Sign up into the app by clicking on the Get Started button.
-(Or if you are an existing user you can directly login)
+- A new user or existing user needs to sign in into the app by clicking on the Apply as doctor button.
 - In the profile tab, update all your details.
 - Then you would need to login and be directed to your dashboard.
 - In your dashboard, the waiting virtual list of patients of that day would be visible along with the details of the current patient.